CanDIG/clinical_ETL_code/README.md

 ## Running from the command line

 Most of the heavy lifting is done in the CSVConvert.py script.
+See sections below for setting up the inputs.
 This script:
 * reads an file (.xlsx or .csv) or a directory of files (csv)
 * reads a template file that contains a list of fields and (if needed) a mapping function
 * for each field for each patient, applies the mapping function to transform the raw data into valid model data